iluvjava/Maths/Notebook 2.0/MATH ??? (Unexplored)/The KKT Conditions.md

 \end{aligned}
 $$

-**Warning**: The intuition for Lagrange Multiplier doesn't diretly translate to the case for the Lagrangian of KKT conditions.
-This is true because of the inequality.
+**Warning**: The intuition for Lagrange Multiplier doesn't diretly translate to the case for the Lagrangian of KKT conditions because of the inequality.

 $\nabla$ is the gradient when it applied to $f$, and the Jacobi matrix when applied to $G, H$.
-Next, An optimal solution for both the Primal and the Dual Problems gives the following set of conditions on the Lagrangian.
+Next, an optimal solution for both the Primal and the Dual Problems gives the following set of conditions on the Lagrangian.
 Let the optimal solutions be denoted using super script $^+$.

 **The Conditions**